 ‘Eat your fish, eat your food and save water’

-Al Sakkaf, a young man with no formal higher education, has become a vanguard of this contemporary urban and rural farming model, using only 2 to 5 percent of the water that traditional agriculture does.
+Al Sakkaf, a young man with no formal higher education, has become a vanguard of this contemporary urban and rural farming model, using only two to five percent of the water that traditional agriculture does.

 Aquaponics is the combination of aquaculture (farming fish) and hydroponics (growing plants without soil).
 The fish and plants grow together in a symbiotic model that recycles water between them.